steveazzolin/gnn_logic_global_expl/README.md

 You can either train a new instance of GLGExplainer, or run the pre-trained model, via the notebooks in the `code\` folder.

-A compact summary of how to run GLGExplainer is the following:
+A compact summary of *how to train* GLGExplainer is the following:

 ```python
 import utils